WLCG-AuthZ-WG/hackathon/README.md

   - all clients presenting a valid VOMS proxy with the `/wlcg/Role=test` role
   - all clients presenting a valid JWT token with the `/wlcg/test` group

+To enable JWT profile compliance testing, it would help to have a storage area at each SE configured to trust the `https://tf.cloud.cnaf.infn.it` token issuer.

 ## Hackathon objectives

 - Fully token-based transfers managed by RUCIO with scope and group-based